benhyland/personal-site/README.md

 personal-site
 =============

-A hakyll project to record some of the process of learning FreeBSD, git, Play etc.
+A [hakyll](http://jaspervdj.be/hakyll/) project to record some of the process of learning FreeBSD, git, Play etc.
 May eventually turn into a personal website.

+first build with `ghc --make site.hs` then `./site build` or `./site rebuild` (if site.hs changes)